Purple Rain (film): Legacy

 In 1986, Prince followed up Purple Rain with Under the Cherry Moon, a black and white screwball comedy shot on location in the south of France in an Old Hollywood style.
 Prince starred as the lead character and also directed the film himself, while Benton returned as his sidekick.
 While the Parade soundtrack album was a hit, initial critical reception of the film was largely negative with many thrown off by the completely different tone from Purple Rain.
 Later years saw critical re-evaluation of Under the Cherry Moon in a more positive light, and the development of a cult following.

 In 1987, Prince directed Sign o' the Times, a concert film based on the Sign o' the Times Tour.
 He returned to narrative filmmaking with 1990's Graffiti Bridge, a direct sequel to Purple Rain which follows up on the rivalry between Morris Day and The Kid.
 It was largely negatively received, but again the soundtrack album was a success.

 Eminem's loosely autobiographical 2002 feature film 8 Mile is often compared to Purple Rain and has been even called "identical" in plot: "Young musician character in a grungy upper Midwest city first fails and then succeeds in musical battle against a hated rival musician."

-In 2015, a Tuareg-language-remake of Purple Rain starring the Nigerian guitarist Mdou Moctar entitled Akounak Tedalat Taha Tazoughai ("Rain the Color of Blue with a Little Red In It") was released.
+In 2015, a Tuareg-language-remake of Purple Rain starring the Nigerien guitarist Mdou Moctar entitled Akounak Tedalat Taha Tazoughai ("Rain the Color of Blue with a Little Red In It") was released.
 That same year, Prince purchased the house on Snelling Avenue in the Longfellow community that was used for exterior scenes of The Kid's family home in the original.
 It remains the property of his estate and is now a popular tourist destination.

 After Prince's death on April 21, 2016, Purple Rain was screened in cinemas throughout the world, including widely in Australia, New Zealand, Canada and on hundreds of screens across the United States.
 Several TV stations also aired it, including MTV and VH1.

 Musical adaptation

 In January 2024, it was announced that producer Orin Wolf would be adapting the film into a Broadway stage musical, with its book written by Brandon Jacobs-Jenkins, and directed by Lileana Blain-Cruz.
 On February 6, it was announced that the production would make its world premiere in Spring 2025, playing at Hennepin Theatre Trust's State Theatre in Prince's hometown of Minneapolis, Minnesota.
 In October 2024, it was announced that the musical will premiere on October 16, 2025.
 In August 2025, it was announced that Kris Kollins and Rachel Webb were part of the lead cast as The Kid and Apollonia respectfully.
-9 days later, the rest of the cast were announced.
+Nine days later, the rest of the cast were announced.
+The musical is planned to show previews on March 12, 2027, with the show officially premiering on Broadway at the Majestic Theatre on April 12.